Catacombs of the Moon: Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth and draws primarily from the scores of "The Exiles" and "One Moment of Humanity".

+Reception

+John Kenneth Muir regarded "Catacombs of the Moon" as the series' worst episode, calling it "a disastrous stinker on every level [...] confused, badly written [and] boring."
+His criticisms included the "nonsensical" premise of a firestorm in space, which he found to be "a completely arbitrary plot device", as well as the characterisation, remarking that both regular and guest cast are presented as "emotional basket cases".
+He believed the episode also suffers from the reduced roles given to Commander Koenig and Maya, as well as the absence of other regulars, such as Captain Carter (Nick Tate) and Eagle pilot Bill Fraser (John Hug).
+He added that "Catacombs of the Moon" leaves the viewer with "so many unanswered questions of motive [...] that this episode just falls apart.
+If any Space: 1999 episode can truly be accused of being incomprehensible, this is it."

+Rating the episode "B-plus", SFX magazine believed "Catacombs of the Moon" to be one of Series 2's "most literate" instalments "despite some dumb dialogue".
+Giving the episode 7 out of 10, Dreamwatch Bulletin found the plot and performances fair and considered the story "worth watching if just for the brevity of Martin Landau's appearance", also praising the expanded roles given to the supporting characters.
+TV Zone was critical of Stephenson's role, remarking that the actress "[does] little more than look pasty-faced and whimper occasionally."

 Novelisation

 The episode was adapted in the second Year Two Space: 1999 novel Mind-Breaks of Space by Michael Butterworth and J. Jeff Jones published in 1977.
 The authors made minor changes in the story, the most obvious being the two Maya transformation sequences feature decidedly extraterrestrial animals: a long-bodied beast with natural armour plating and trap-like mouth would come to Verdeschi's aid in the explosives storeroom and later, a headless, bipedal bat-creature would use its sonar to navigate the Security team through the darkness of the catacombs.
 The novel would also give Koenig and Maya more exposure than did the actual shooting script and transformed the character of 'Sahn' into a young Indian man.